sap-tutorials/Tutorials/tutorials/btp-app-set-up-local-development/btp-app-set-up-local-development.md

 ---
 [ACCORDION-BEGIN [Step 8: ](Install VS Code)]

+[OPTION BEGIN [macOS]]

 VS Code is used to edit the code of the application project and it comes with a couple of so-called extensions from SAP (CAP and SAP Fiori tools) that are also used here.

-In case you don't have it, go to the [Visual Studio Code](https://code.visualstudio.com/) homepage and install the version appropriate for your operating system.
+In case you don't have it, go to the [Visual Studio Code](https://code.visualstudio.com/) homepage and find the version appropriate for your operating system.

-MacOS users must also perform the following steps as described [here](https://stackoverflow.com/questions/29955500/code-not-working-in-command-line-for-visual-studio-code-on-osx-mac).
+Download the package for macOS and perform the following steps as described [here](https://stackoverflow.com/questions/29955500/code-not-working-in-command-line-for-visual-studio-code-on-osx-mac).
 To start it like any other application and to start it from the terminal on MacOS, follow these steps:

 1. Move VS Code from your **Download** folder to the **Applications** folder.

 2. Use **command** + **shift** + **P** keys to open the command palette.

-3. Type `Install 'code' command in PATH` and choose **Enter**.
+3. Type **`Install 'code' command in PATH`** and choose **Enter**.

+[OPTION END]
+[OPTION BEGIN [Windows]]

+VS Code is used to edit the code of the application project and it comes with a couple of so-called extensions from SAP (CAP and SAP Fiori tools) that are also used here.

+In case you don't have it, go to the [Visual Studio Code](https://code.visualstudio.com/) homepage and find the version appropriate for your operating system.

+Download the installer suitable for your Windows version and follow the instructions in the installation wizard.

+[OPTION END]
+[OPTION BEGIN [Linux]]

+VS Code is used to edit the code of the application project and it comes with a couple of so-called extensions from SAP (CAP and SAP Fiori tools) that are also used here.

+In case you don't have it, go to the [Visual Studio Code](https://code.visualstudio.com/) homepage and find the version appropriate for your operating system.

+Download the package for your Linux distribution and install.

+[OPTION END]

 [DONE]
 [ACCORDION-END]